Semmelweis Museum of Medical History: Meindl House

 Meindl House is an 18th-century building at the foot of Várhegy (Castle Hill) in the Tabán neighbourhood, near the Danube river (the present address is no. 1-3 Apród utca).
 The house is a listed national monument due to its architectural significance and being the birthplace of Ignaz Semmelweis, an early pioneer of antiseptic procedures.
 Described as the "saviour of mothers", Semmelweis discovered that the incidence of childbed fever could be drastically reduced by requiring hand disinfection in obstetrical clinics.

 Ignaz Semmelweis was born in the house on 1 July 1818; he was the fifth child of Joseph Semmelweis and Theresia Müller.
 The Semmelweis family were ethnic Germans, his father was born in Kismarton near the Austrian border, and his mother was the daughter of a coachbuilder from Buda.
 Joseph Semmelweis was granted citizenship in Buda in 1806 and, in the same year, he opened a wholesale business for spices and general consumer goods.
 The shop was named Zum weißen Elefanten (At the White Elephant), and it was located on the ground floor of Meindl House (to the right of the entrance).
 Joseph Semmelweis lived in a flat on the first floor with his growing family.
 There was a cafe on the ground floor (on the left side) that belonged to the owner of the house, Johann Meindl.
-In 1823 the Semmelweis family moved their grocery shop and their residence into a house on the other side of the street that Joseph Semmelweis bought a year before.
-Ignaz Semmelweis lived there with his parents until 1837 when he went to study at the university in Vienna.
+In 1823 Joseph Semmelweis relocated his grocery shop to the other side of the street into a house that he bought a year before.
+The Semmelweis family also moved into this house before 1830; Ignaz Semmelweis left Buda in 1837 when he went to study at the university in Vienna.

 Meindl House was constructed around 1790 but it was rebuilt in Late Baroque (Zopf) style after the Great Tabán Fire of 1810.
 At the time its location near the Pest-Buda Floating Bridge was prominent.
 The bridge connected the two cities, and the square on the Buda side was an important crossroads from where streets led to the north, south and up to Buda Castle.
 The latter was called Várfeljárat (Festungsauffahrt, now Apród utca), and the house was built facing this road on the corner of a flight of steep steps (now called Sándor Móric lépcső).
 After the Chain Bridge was opened in 1849 the area lost its role as a trade and traffic hub.